-A county-wide ordinance will be developed to specify the general guidelines for stormwater management in new developments.
-The following document outlines the major events and their sequence constituting the project review process.
+A county-wide ordinance will be developed to specify the general guidelines for stormwater management in new developments and significant changes.
+The following document outlines the major events and their sequence constituting the review process for a construction project that requires a permit.